PhantomCybernetics/phntm_bridge_docs/ui-widgets/world-model-3d.rst

 .. _implementing-custom-world-model-3d-overlays:

-Implementing custom overlays
+Implementing Custom Overlays
 ----------------------------

 .. image:: ../img/widget-world-model-battery.gif
    :align: right
    :class: widget-world-model-battery

-We will be adding more 3D overlays such as `visualization markers <https://github.com/PhantomCybernetics/bridge_ui/issues/7>`_ or
+We will be adding more 3D overlays such as `visualization markers <https://github.com/PhantomCybernetics/phntm_bridge_ui/issues/7>`_ or
-`path planning <https://github.com/PhantomCybernetics/bridge_ui/issues/10>`_, and so can you.
+`path planning <https://github.com/PhantomCybernetics/phntm_bridge_ui/issues/10>`_, and so can you.
 In order to create a custom overlay plugin, you'll need to extend the :doc:`WorldModel3DPluginBase </ui-api-docs/WorldModel3DPluginBase>` class.
 You can examine source code of all the overlays mentioned above for inspiration.